def-gthill/kenpali/kenpali-core.md

 ### optional|optional

-Creates a schema that marks an array element or object property as optional.
+Creates a schema that marks a tuple element or record property as optional.

-The returned schema is only valid inside the `shape` property of an array or object schema.
+The returned schema is only valid inside the `shape` property of a tuple or record schema.

 Parameters: